Wales trio ruled out of autumn series

 Returning players

-There was more positive news on Dan Biggar, Liam Williams and Ellis Jenkins who were missing against New Zealand.
+There was more positive news on Dan Biggar, Liam Williams and Ellis Jenkins, who were missing against New Zealand.

-Scarlets full-back Williams has not played this season after having his appendix removed, Cardiff flanker Jenkins was absent with a rib problem and Biggar limped off for Northampton.
+Scarlets full-back Williams has not played this season after having his appendix removed, while Cardiff flanker Jenkins was absent with a rib problem and Biggar limped off for Northampton.

 "Liam is training, he trained yesterday and today and he's been doing other aspects of training in the last few weeks," said kicking coach Neil Jenkins.